christopherlim98/copycat/README.md

 cd c2json
 sh parse.sh
 ```
-Specify the c file you wish to convert and the directory it is found at..
+Specify the c file you wish to convert and the directory it is found at.

 #### For windows
 ```